 P.S. about 2 pounds of frozen cauliflower equals a head

 Give this recipe a try and see if I might have convinced you to give mashed cauliflower a try.

 - Set a large pot of water to boiling.

 - Cut the florets off of a head of cauliflower and put into the boiling water.

-- Use salt and pepper as desired.
+- Add 1/4 cup of milk, and salt and pepper as desired.